COMMUNITY EDUCATION

 PREVENTION & OUTREACH

-• Child Safety Matters
+- Child Safety Matters

 Child Safety Matters is a comprehensive, evidence-based curriculum for elementary school students in grades K-8 and has been approved to meet all of Erin’s Law requirements.
 The program educates and empowers children and all relevant adults with information and strategies to prevent, recognize, and respond appropriately to bullying, cyberbullying, and all types of abuse and digital abuse dangers.
 This program was developed with schools to make the best use of existing resources and to ensure schools have effective programs that are easy to implement.
 It is presented in two comprehensive lessons ranging from 35-55 minutes by trained facilitators and teaches students with an interactive classroom design including age-appropriate activities, games, and take-home reinforcement materials.
-For more information on the curriculum go to the CSM website at https://www.mbfpreventioneducation.org/.
+For more information on the curriculum go to the CSM website at https://www.mbfpreventioneducation.org/. - Handle With Care Program

 Handle with Care (HWC) is a school-community response to help ensure that children exposed to trauma in their home, school, or community receive appropriate support to help them achieve emotionally and academically.
 If a first responder encounters a child during a call, that child’s name and three words, HANDLE WITH CARE, are forwarded to the school/ child care agency.
-HWC assists in identifying and supporting children who may need extra time and patience throughout the day.
+HWC assists in identifying and supporting children who may need extra time and patience throughout the day. - Pinwheels for Prevention

 Since 2008, pinwheels have been used as a national symbol of great childhoods.
 Since then, pinwheel campaigns have raised awareness and financial support in communities across the country, reinforcing the need for safe, stable, and nurturing relationships and environments that help children thrive.
-Seeing the blue pinwheels can help educate communities about the importance of supporting children and promote policies that prioritize prevention right from the start to make sure child abuse and neglect never occur.
+Seeing the blue pinwheels can help educate communities about the importance of supporting children and promote policies that prioritize prevention right from the start to make sure child abuse and neglect never occur. - Champions for Children Breakfast

-Our annual breakfast recognizes April as Child Abuse Prevention Month and celebrates the staff across Putnam County who help ensure the safety of our children.
+Our annual breakfast recognizes April as Child Abuse Prevention Month and celebrates the staff across Putnam County who help ensure the safety of our children. - Safe Harbour

 The Child Advocacy Center partners with Green Chimneys to support their services to identify youth who are at risk of victimization and provide necessary therapeutic support.
 For referrals, call the Green Chimneys’ Crisis Line at 845-279-2588.